 Mr Steve Tully – Chairperson

-Steve Tully was appointed to the role of the South Australian Health and Community Services Complaints Commissioner on 30 April 2012.
+Steve Tully is the immediate past South Australian Health and Community Services Complaints Commissioner.

 Previous to this role and for many years, Steve was the state Electoral Commissioner in South Australia and Victoria.
-Steve has many years' experience in the executive service within the state public service in SA, principally within the arts, mental health and the Department for Local Government.
+Steve has many years' experience in the executive service within the state public service in South Australia, principally within the arts, mental health and the Department for Local Government.

-In his current role, Steve aims to improve the safety and quality of health and community services in South Australia.
-Through the provision of a fair and independent means for the assessment, conciliation, investigation and resolution of complaints; as well as the expert evaluation, investigation and reporting on systemic issues of concern, Steve hopes to achieve service wide improvements for all South Australians.
+Steve over the past six years has aimed to improve the safety and quality of health and community services in South Australia, through the provision of a fair and independent means for the assessment, conciliation, investigation and resolution of complaints; as well as the expert evaluation, investigation and reporting on systemic issues of concern.

 Steve values honesty, transparency, open disclosure and integrity.
 He strongly believes that every person is important and that every person has a right to be treated with the dignity and respect they deserve when seeking, using and providing health and community services in South Australia.